nicohlr/ipychart/docs/docs/user_guide/usage.md

 ### Kind

-The `kind` argument allows you to choose the type of chart you wants to draw.
+The `kind` argument allows you to choose the type of chart you want to draw.
 It **must be a string**.
-You can choose a type of string in the following values :
+You can choose a type of string from the following list:

 ``` py
 # Possible values for the kind argument